Copilot-Language/copilot/README.md

 If *n* counters are created with this function, the same code will be inlined *n* times and the structure of the original code will be lost.

-There are many problems with this :
+There are many problems with this:

 * It makes some optimizations of the model-checking based on a static analysis of the program more difficult (for instance *structural abstraction* - see